 Use ‘Access which is always type safe.

-C.13 Pointer Arithmetic [RVG]
+6.12 Pointer Arithmetic [RVG]

-With the exception of unsafe programming (see ), this vulnerability is not applicable to Ada as Ada does not allow pointer arithmetic.
+With the exception of unsafe programming (see 4 General terminology and concepts), this vulnerability is not applicable to Ada as Ada does not allow pointer arithmetic.

-C.14 Null Pointer Dereference [XYH]
+6.13 Null Pointer Dereference [XYH]

 In Ada, this vulnerability does not exist, since compile-time or run-time checks ensure that no null value can be dereferenced.